blackmagic-debug/black-magic-org/knowledge/pinouts.md

 ![](../_pinouts/unified-legend.svg)

 This connector is backwards compatible with the ubiquitous [ARM Cortex 10pin Debug connector](#arm-cortex-10pin-debug-connector).
 We have introduced this connector on the Black Magic Probe V2.3 hardware.
-To add the UART connections you will have to adjust the jumpers on the back of the board.
-You have to disconnect the default connection on the RX pin with an exacto blade and then solder together the alternate connection on RX and TX jumpers.
+To add the UART connections you will have to adjust the jumpers on the back of the board:

+- Cut the default RX jumpers with a sharp hobby knife.
+(These are the middle pad and the pad closest to the board edge.)
+You might want to test them using the continuity function on a multimeter to make sure they're disconnected.
+- Solder together the middle RX pad and the RX pad farthest from the board edge.
+- Solder together the TX jumpers.
+(They default to unconnected.)

 (TODO: Add Black Magic Probe V2.3 documentation)

+A drawback of configuring the BMDU jumpers this way is that connecting to a standard SWD connector might render the UART pins on the PicoBlade connector unusable while the SWD connector is attached.
+This is because a standard SWD connector will probably short the UART RX pin to GND, and might short the UART TX pin to GND.
+You can revert the solder jumpers to their default configuration if this is a problem.

 ## ARM Cortex Debug Connectors